yahya-mohammed07/Kraken/docs/about_numeric.md

 ### - Most of the functions are already exist in `<cmath>` what is the difference?

-- In `numeric.hpp` all functions are built in `cpp20` standard and the special guests are `constexpr` and `type_traits` so, some of these functions are actually faster and more accurate! + you get compile time error checks!
+- In `numeric.hpp` most of these functions are built in `cpp20` standard and the special guests are `constexpr` and `type_traits` so, some of these functions are actually faster and more accurate! + you get compile time error checks!

 ### - All the functions are built with `constexpr`?

-- Yes!
+- mostly, Yes!

 ## What's inside?